 Naomi Lonergan, Trustee

-As an art teacher and Assistant Principal of Art at New Dorp High School for over 35 years I have worked with my students to participate in the activities and awards offered by The School Art League.
-As a trustee since 1996, and past president from 2010 thru 2017, I have continued to advance SAL programs for the benefit of the students and school community.
+Naomi Lonergan has served as art teacher and Assistant Principal of Art at New Dorp High School for over 35 years.
+Throughout these years, Naomi has always worked with her students to assure their participation in the activities and awards offered by The School Art League.
+A Trustee since 1996, and past President from 2010 through 2017, Naomi has continued to advance SAL programs for the benefit of the students and in the New York City public school community.

-Vanessa Banks is Borough Arts Coordinator for the New York City Department of Education.
-She received her Bachelor’s degree in Arts Management from SUNY Purchase, which led to work at MoMA PS1, Theodore:Art, and The Met Museum.
+Vanessa Ng Banks is Borough Arts Coordinator for the New York City Department of Education.
+She received her Bachelor’s degree in Arts Management from SUNY Purchase, which led to work at MoMA PS1, Theodore:Art, and The Metropolitan Museum of Art.
 She is currently pursuing her Master’s degree in Education Policy at New York University.
-As a stalwart of arts education, Vanessa believes the arts is a holistic component of culture, community, history, and knowing of the self.
+As a stalwart of arts education, Vanessa believes the arts are holistic components of culture, community, history, and self knowledge.